 - O - Ownership.
 Authors, including illustrators and translators, should be appropriately credited for all uses of their work and moral rights should be unwaivable.
-[Add link to Credit section]
+See our Credit page.

 - R - All other clauses be subject to a general test of Reasonableness including a list of defined clauses which are automatically deemed to be void and a general safeguarding provision that

 any contract provision which, contrary to the requirement of good faith, causes a significant imbalance in the parties' rights and obligations arising under the contract to the detriment of the author, shall be regarded as unfair.

 One example would be indemnity clauses which put all the risk on the author.